Lismore City Library

 - Community

-Situated within a heritage overlay, Lismore City Library occupies the original site of Lismore High School, which is also home to the Conservatorium of Music and Lismore Regional Gallery that forms part of a Quadrangle.
-The century-old, interwar red-brick building was severely affected by the 2022 Lismore floods.
+Located within the Quad precinct, the Lismore City Library occupies the original site of Lismore High School, adjacent to the neighbouring Northern Rivers Conservatorium of Music and Lismore Regional Gallery.
+The 2022 Lismore floods significantly impacted the century-old, interwar red-brick building.

 Bennett Constructions engaged BKA Architecture to design and document the remedial, restoration, and upgrade works.
 The essential works to the three-storey building cost $5.6 million, which was funded by the New South Wales and Federal governments, as well as Lismore City Council.

-By closely collaborating with library staff, the Council, and Bennett Constructions, BKA aimed to deliver a carefully considered refurbishment of Lismore City Library, returning the asset to the community in better condition prior to the flood.
+By closely collaborating with library staff, the Council, and Bennett Constructions, BKA aimed to deliver a carefully considered refurbishment of Lismore City Library, thereby returning the asset to the community in better condition than it was before the flood.

 Remedial works involved repairing the broken foundation and removing moisture from the flooded bricks.
-The building’s structural integrity and resilience against flooding have been strengthened through the selective use of raw materials applied to the ground level, construction systems, and building services recalibrated to the top floor.
+The building’s structural integrity and resilience against flooding have been strengthened through the selective use of flood-resilient materials applied to the ground level, construction systems, and building services relocated to the upper levels.